 License plates from JFK’s morbid limousine were sold at auction.
 The plates, on the car in which he was killed, fetched $100,000.

 Dutch scientists are examining unopened mail from 300 years ago.
 It had been in a leather trunk in a museum.

 Two Southeast Asian societies have more than a dozen words for scents.
 That’s huge, compared to most languages.

 Our best wishes for a productive day.
-Please send any news, comments, long-unopened mail, and surprising words for smells to on Twitter for updates throughout the day.
+Please send any news, comments, long-unopened mail, and surprising words for smells to email@example.com.
+You can follow us on Twitter for updates throughout the day.